green-fox-academy/rab.peti/greenfox/HackerRank/README.md

-#These codes are written in C
+# These codes were written in C

+The tasks were taken from [HackerRank](https://www.hackerrank.com).